Malwine/persisch/README.md

 ### What will the app do?
 - Users choose a vocabulary set
-- Once selected the user is presented one vocabulary pair. (word & solution)
+- Once selected the user is presented one vocabulary pair. (front & solution)
 - They can see one side.
 - User can swipe/click to see the solution
 - User chooses option if they knew the solution